-Ms. Richardson Banks has coached and taught training workshops for numerous nonprofits and clients such as the Center for Cultural Innovation; InfoPeople; The Gas Company, a Sempra Energy utility; and the National Arts Marketing Project.
+Over the years, I have coached and taught training workshops for numerous nonprofits and clients such as the Center for Cultural Innovation; InfoPeople; The Gas Company, a Sempra Energy utility; and the National Arts Marketing Project.
 She has presented at national conferences for organizations such as the American Association of Museums, American Libraries Association, Hispanic PR & Social Marketing, Public Libraries Association, and Urban Libraries Council.
 She has also served as a grant reviewer for the City of Los Angeles Department of Cultural Affairs, Hitachi, Toyota’s Making Life Easier® program, CNB’s Reading is The way up® program, and Bank of America’s Neighborhood Excellence® initiative.
-Currently, she serves on the LAC+USC Medical Center Arts Council as an Advisory Committee member.
+Currently, I serve on the LAC+USC Medical Center Arts Council as an Advisory Committee member.

-Her education includes degrees from Texas State University (B.A., journalism and communications) and Texas A&M University (M.S., educational administration).
-An avid urban cyclist, Richardson Banks currently serves on the official rider teams for Tern Bicycles and Nutcase Helmets.
+I also produced the publication of Real City: Downtown Los Angeles – Inside/Out featuring photographs by Marissa Roth.
+My education includes degrees from Texas State University (B.A., journalism and communications) and Texas A&M University (M.S., educational administration).
+An avid urban cyclist, I am on the official rider teams for Tern Bicycles and Nutcase Helmets.